vivekchand/CarND-Behavioral-Cloning-P3/writeup_template.md

 | Fully-connected       | 1 depth										 |
 | Output                |                                                |

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]